m-u-nee/Pleias_Rag_Interface/README.md

 ```

 ### Customizing Generation Parameters
-It is reccomended to use the default parameters, as the models are optimized for them.
+It is recommended to use the default parameters, as the models are optimized for them.
 ```python
 rag = RAGWithCitations(
     model_path="your-model-path",